When a man respects you, he WANTS you to know..

 Since he knows his limits, and upholds them, he also knows you [should] have boundaries, too.
 Not only does he respect that you have them, but he wants to [help you] honor them.
 And there’s a way to do both, respectfully.

-you are a priority, but not the only one
+You are a priority, but not the only one

 *This is not to confuse your inherent, intrinsic value as a human being – nobody else determines or dictates that.

-A man who respects you certainly doesn’t want to be the ONLY thing you got going on, let alone what you are willing to sacrifice everything else for (by losing yourself in him).
+A man who respects you certainly doesn’t want to be the ONLY thing you got going on, let alone be what you are willing to sacrifice everything else for (by losing yourself in him).
 Let that one sit for a moment – go back and re-read that again if you need.

 Now I’m not saying he isn’t flattered and appreciative of the fact you turn down girls’ night to take care of him when he’s sick as a dog.
 Yet many seemingly and unconsciously desire to be top tier, on the pedestal where only one thing can reside at a time above all else.
 We want to be at the top of that pedestal, permanently, at all times but we fail to understand that we simply can’t and won’t be someone else’s be all end all infinitely.
-Besides, in the human experience, that’s a risky position because it can also be the most disappointing without forgiveness and grace in return.
+Besides, in the human experience, that’s a risky position because it can also be the most disappointing without the ability for forgiveness and grace in return.

 All in all, there’s that fine balance between serving each other (going above and beyond or out of your way) and losing yourself in another.
 Respectfully, he wants you to know that while, yes, you are a [top-tier] priority to him in his life…you aren’t and won’t be the only one/*thing.

-he isn’t perfect, and neither are you
+He isn’t perfect, and neither are you

 Um, no. He will make mistakes, he will say and do things he’ll regret (that will disappoint you), and he’ll go through emotional states and trivial moments that trigger and inconvenience you.
 And he knows you will, too, because you’re not perfect, either, which is why respect comes with grace and mercy.